vvvv/visualprogramming.net/content/blog/2024/Monthly Reviews/vvvvhat-happened-in-august-2024/index.md

 Apologies...

 ...for the delayed review.
 As you may have noticed we had a bit of summer going on lately.
 Most notably we had a very cozy time at [LINK24](https://link-summercamp.de/) together with a bunch of you.
 Once again thanks to everyone involved making these 4 days such a lovvvvely experience.
-A detailed review of what happened there is still to come...
+Here is a little [LINK24 wrapup](/blog/2024/link-the-vvvv-summer-camp-24-wrapup/) of what happened there.

-Then there was [Ars Electronica](https://ars.electronica.art/) in Linz with quite a vvvview things on display.
-Review in the works...
+Then there was [Ars Electronica](https://ars.electronica.art/) in Linz with [quite a vvvview things on display](/blog/2024/a-revvvview-of-ars-electronica-2024/)!

 Meanwhile, in our ongoing quest to support more and more devices out-of-the-box, here are the most recent additions:
 * [Support for hand-tracking devices by Ultraleap](https://visualprogramming.net/blog/2024/introducing-support-for-new-ultraleap-devices/)